 The difference between digital and traditional workflows is like night and day.
 Traditional methods rely on physical impressions, which can be uncomfortable for patients and prone to distortion.
 These molds are then physically shipped to a lab, adding days to the timeline and risking damage in transit.
 Once at the lab, technicians manually create restorations, a process that requires significant time and skill.
 In contrast, a digital workflow is all about speed and accuracy.
 You can send digital case files to your lab in minutes, not days.
 This immediate communication allows for quicker collaboration and fewer errors, helping you get precise, high-quality restorations back in your hands much faster.

-What Tech Makes Faster Turnarounds Possible?
+What Tech Makes a Faster Turnaround Possible?

 The secret to faster turnarounds isn’t about rushing the work; it’s about using smarter tools.
 Digital dentistry relies on a suite of technologies that work together to make every step of the process more efficient, from the moment a patient sits in your chair to the final placement of their restoration.
 Think of it as upgrading your workflow from a winding country road to a direct highway.
 These innovations streamline communication between your practice and the lab, reduce the chance of remakes due to inaccuracies, and ultimately get high-quality results back to you sooner.
 This means less chair time for your patients and a more predictable schedule for your practice.
 Let’s look at the key players that are changing the game for dental practices and labs.

-Get Instant Impressions with Intraoral Scanners
+Capture Instant Impressions with Intraoral Scanners

 Intraoral scanners are at the forefront of this shift, replacing traditional physical molds with highly detailed digital images of a patient’s teeth.
 This technology creates a much quicker and more comfortable impression process, completely eliminating the need for those messy, “goopy” trays that can make patients gag.
 In just a few minutes, you can capture a precise 3D model of the patient’s mouth.
 Once you have the images, you can instantly send your digital scans to the lab.
 This immediate transfer of information cuts out shipping time and gets your case into the production queue almost instantly, laying the groundwork for a much faster workflow.